cicdsummerschool/session-4/README.md

 In this lab you will learn how to implement a deployment pipeline for Cloud Run that executes a progression of code from developer branches to production with automated canary testing and percentage based traffic management.

 _Note: The content in this lab is associated with the Cloud Skills Boost service.
-However, you don't have to pay for the service to follow along with the instructions; you just need your own GCP account._
+The lab is intended to be run using a Cloud Skills Boost account.
+With that in mind, some of the instructions may not apply to this use of the lab._

+- If you encounter a prompt that indicates the lab content is not available, select **Yes, notify me**.

-- If you aren't able to access the content from the link above, a PDF copy of the lab is available here: [Cloud Run Canary Deployments PDF](./images/cloud-run-canary-deployments-google-cloud.pdf)
+- If you aren't able to access the content from the link above, a PDF copy of the lab is available here: [Cloud Run Canary Deployments PDF](./images/cloud-run-canary-deployments-google-cloud.pdf).
+Note that some of the content in the PDF may be obscured.
+Just browse through the document to get an idea of how a canary deployment is implemented using Google Cloud Run.

 ## [Blue/Green Deployments :: Amazon ECS Workshop](https://ecsworkshop.com/blue_green_deployments/)